cloudwego/monolake/docs/monolake.md

 Besides multi-protocols and proxy features, monolake provides the ability to update the handler chains at runtime.
 Combine with the linux SO_REUSEPORT socket option, users can upgrade monolake binary at runtime.

-## Why monoio runtime with Thread-per-Core and Iouring support
+## Why monoio runtime with Thread-per-Core and io_uring support

 As we known, performance is one of the main factor for layer 4 and layer 7 proxy framework.
 To achieve this goal during the design phases, we decide to choose thread-per-core with CPU binding and io_uring as our major features.
 With thread-per-core feature, monolake can avoid the the context switch and inter process communication.
 With io_uring feature, monolake can avoid copy the memory between kernel space and the userspace.
 With these in mind, we carefully compare the Rust runtime between tokio, glommio and monoio.
 Tokio is the most popular asynchronous Rust runtime which has the most mature communities, but its thread model is not thread-per-core, and the async task can schedule on any thread which may requires context switch and lots of cross threads communication.
 Glommio and monoio are similar, both support io_uring and thread-per-core, we finally choose monoio due to the supportive from monoio community.